nidrissi/web/content/_index.en.md

 Hello!
 I am a *maître de conférences* at the math department of the [University of Paris](https://u-paris.fr) and a member of the team-project [Algebraic Topology & Geometry](https://www.imj-prg.fr/tga/) of the [Institut de Mathématiques de Jussieu--Paris Rive Gauche](https://www.imj-prg.fr).
-I am mainly interested in operads and their applications to algebraic topology, more specifically the study of configuration spaces and their links to graph complexes.

 I am one of the organizers of the [Topology Seminar](https://www.imj-prg.fr/gestion/evenement/affEvenement/43) of the IMJ-PRG.
 You can find more info in [my CV]({{< ref "/cv" >}}).

+I am mainly interested in operads and their applications to algebraic topology and homological algebra.
+I am especially interested in the study of configuration spaces of manifolds, their links to graph complexes, and the invariants they define.

 [I gave a Peccot lecture at the Collège de France in Spring 2020, you can find it here.]({{< ref "/class/peccot" >}})